 This process is a collaboration.
-I might be the expert on financial planning, but you are the expert on you.
-So, I expect you to share thoughts and information in a timely manner, and reach out to me when life happens.
+So, I expect you to provide information and share your thoughts in a timely manner, and to reach out to me when life happens.

 I work virtually, so we conduct all our meetings online or on the phone (unless you happen to live near Bellingham, WA.
 It’s beautiful up here!) and at your convenience.

 Ongoing financial planning starts at $4500 per year for a single person ($6000 for a couple).
 We renew our engagement each year, and subsequent-year fees are usually lower.

 To best align cost with the value you’ll receive, your fee is based on the complexity of your financial situation.
 Some common examples of complexity are stock compensation, couple vs. single, multiple investment accounts, and rental real estate.
 But surprise me with your very uniquely complex life!
-I will propose your fee after our initial consultation.
+I will provide a specific fee after our initial consultation.